Decentralized Cooperative Merging of Platoons of Connected and Automated Vehicles at Highway On-Ramps: PROBLEM FORMULATION

-where $C_k$ is the number of CAVs in platoon $\displaystyle k \in \mathcal N(t) $, $\displaystyle t_{g}$ is the safe time gap provided to ensure safety of platoons entering and leaving the merging zone and $\displaystyle t_{k}^h$ is the headway between CAVs $\displaystyle n$ and $\displaystyle (n-1) \in C_k$ in the platoon.\\\\ \textbf{Definition 1:} The completion time $t_k^c$ of platoon $\displaystyle k \in \mathcal{N}(t)$ is defined as \\\\ \textbf{Definition 2:} The total completion time $T_C$ of platoons to cross the merging zone is defined as \\\\ \textbf{Definition 3:} Let $w_k$ be the weight assigned to each platoon $k \in \mathcal N(t)$ based on the priority.
-The total weighted completion time $T_{WC}$ of platoons is defined as \\ We model the problem of cooperative merging of platoons of CAVs at highway on-ramps as $1||T_{WC}$ job scheduling problem \cite{c20}, where 1 represents single machine, and $T_{WC}$ represents total weighted completion time.
+We model the problem of cooperative merging of platoons of CAVs at highway on-ramps as $1||T_{WC}$ job-shop scheduling problem \cite{c23}, where 1 represents a single machine, and $T_{WC}$ represents the total weighted completion time.
 A schedule is optimal if it minimizes $T_{WC}$.
-The objective of the modeled $1||T_{WC}$ scheduling problem is to minimize the crossing time of platoons at highway on-ramps.
-Each platoon leader solves $1||T_{WC}$ problem to derive the time to enter the merging zone with the objective to minimize the the crossing time of platoons at the merging zone i.e., total weighted completion time of platoons.
-The weights are assigned based on the priority of the platoons.
-The platoons entering the merging zone from highway are given higher priority than platoons entering from on-ramps.
-The higher priority to highway platoons allow them to enter the merging zone before the platoons entering from on-ramps.
-We find the optimal schedule for platoons inside the control zone to enter the merging zone through a scheduling algorithm.
-First, the scheduling algorithm uses the information including initial speed, maximum acceleration, and maximum speed limit to compute the time that a platoon arrives at the merging zone.
-Then, it uses the information including the length of the merging zone, number of followers in the platoon, safe time gap, headway of each platoon, and speed limit to compute the time that the platoon exits the merging zone.
-Next, it computes the completion time and the weighted completion time of each platoon based on the weights assigned to the platoons.
-Then, it arranges the platoons in the non-decreasing order of weighted completion time.
+The objective of the modeled $1||T_{WC}$ scheduling problem is to minimize the crossing time, i.e., the total weighted completion time of platoons at highway on-ramps.
+Each platoon leader solves $1||T_{WC}$ problem to derive the time to enter the merging zone with the objective to minimize the crossing time of platoons at the merging zone, i.e., total weighted completion time of platoons.
+The platoons entering the merging zone from the main roadway are given higher priority than platoons entering from the secondary road.
+The higher priority to platoons in main roadway allow them to enter the merging zone before the platoons entering from the secondary road.
+The weights $w_k$ are assigned based on the priority of the platoon.
+We aim to avoid the deceleration of vehicles in the main roadway.
+Hence, $w_k$ for platoons entering the main roadway is assigned greater value than the the platoons entering from the secondary road.
+Each platoon leader communicates with the coordinator to acquire the information about the geometry and topology of the merging roadways.
+In addition, the platoon leaders broadcast their attributes including the link number, lane number, unique identification number, the speed at which they enter the control zone, maximum acceleration, maximum speed limit, number of followers in the platoon, safe time gap, headway and speed limit to other platoon leaders and coordinator.
+The optimal scheduling algorithm running in each platoon leader uses the information of initial speed, maximum acceleration, and maximum speed limit to compute the time that a platoon arrives at the merging zone.
+Then, it uses the information of the length of the merging zone, number of followers in the platoon, safe time gap, headway of each platoon, and speed limit to compute the time that the platoon exits the merging zone.
+Next, it computes the completion time of each platoon based on the weights assigned to the platoons.
+Then, it calculates the total weighted completion time of platoons.
+Further, the algorithm arranges the platoons in the non-decreasing order of weighted completion time.
 Finally, the algorithm computes the time at which each platoon has to enter the merging zone.
+The proposed scheduling algorithm yields an optimal schedule that minimizes the crossing time of platoons.\\